 Answer: A computer program consists many processes and flows.
 Flowcharts are used to visualize the processes and make it understandable for nontechnical people.
-They are also used to visualize algorithms and comprehend pseudocode which are used in programming.
+They are also used to visualize algorithms and comprehend pseudo code which is used in programming.

 I hope this flowchart guide will help you to come up with awesome flowcharts.
 Flowcharts are a great way present complex processes in a simple to understand manner and they are used all over the world in many industries.
 If you have a question about drawing flowcharts or have any suggestions to improve this post, feel free to mention in the comments section.